KohaAloha/koha-testing-docker/README.md

 ### If starting fails with "database not empty", try running `ktd down` or `kd`
 It's likely that last start of KTD failed and needs cleanup.
 Or that it was shutdown without `ktd down` or `kd` that are necessary for a clean shutdown.

+# Documentation

+For more advanced options and more detailed explainations of how this project works please see the [wiki](https://gitlab.com/koha-community/koha-testing-docker/-/wikis/Koha-Testing-Docker)